zyd5csi8/Tableau-10-Desktop-QA/README.md

 - Understand how to compare and choose models

-- meanning of R^2 and P-value.
+- meaning of R^2 and P-value.

 https://onlinehelp.tableau.com/current/pro/desktop/en-us/trendlines_add.htm